Assisted dying and controlling death

 But murder, the taking of an innocent life, is always wrong, even if that life is your own.

 Roman Catholics distinguish venial and mortal sins, and taking a life is a mortal sin.
-They therefore teach that suicide is unforgivable because you commit a mortal sin immediately before dying and removing the chance for repentance.
+They therefore teach that suicide is unforgivable because you commit a mortal sin immediately before dying, necessarily removing the chance for repentance.
 The Bible does not teach this distinction, so suicide is wrong, but no more sinful and no more unforgivable than any other sin.
 Sometimes deep mental illness leads people to take their lives, and people can draw comfort that Christians who do this will receive the gentle compassion of God on the last day; Jesus paid for all their sin.

 Having said "relatively simple", let me stress the "relatively".
 Christian ethics is never absolutely simple.
 We do need to have regard to the circumstances and consequences of our choices, as well as the commandments.
 But at the level of commandment, God's will is pretty clear, and while there will be hard cases, we cannot argue that suicide or assisted dying are absolutely right based on circumstances we could think up when it may be the right choice.